-Rather than attacking each of these thoughts because that would be an unending struggle, yoga simply advises you to observe them.
+Rather than attacking each of these thoughts since that would be a never-ending struggle, yoga simply advises you to observe them.
 Through observing those thoughts and not giving them any power, those thoughts will eventually dimish.
-This happens because they become exposed and thus unfed by the unconscious, unobserving mind!).
+This happens because they become exposed and thus unfed by the unconscious, unobserving mind!

-At the same time, as an individual begins to reduce their level of internal negativity, subsequent external negative behaviors begin to fall of their own accord.
+At the same time, as you begin to reduce your level of internal negativity, subsequent external negative behaviors begin to fall off.
 Habits such as excessive drinking, emotional overeating, and engaging in behaviors that ultimately lead to unhappiness and suffering little by little die out.

-relationships that have been observed for centuries, that when a person begins to feel good inside, they naturally tend to behave in ways that enhance and promote this feeling of inner wellness.
+relationships that have been observed for centuries, when someone begins to feel good on the inside, they naturally tend to behave in ways that enhance and promote this feeling of inner wellness.
 So it may be a good idea to incorporate a little bit of yoga into your life.

-As such, while smoking (for example) is an addiction and the body will react to the lessening of addictive ingredients such as tar and tobacco (just to name two of many!), yoga will help the process.
-It will help provide the individual with the strength and logic that they need in order to discover that smoking actually doesn’t make them feel good.
+While smoking (for example) is an addiction and the body will react to the lessening of addictive ingredients such as tar and tobacco, yoga will help the process.
+It will help provide such individuals with the strength and logic that they need in order to discover that smoking actually doesn’t make them feel good.

-In fact, once they start observing how they feel, they’ll notice without a doubt that instead of feeling good, smoking actually makes one feel quite bad inside…it’s harder to breathe, for one.
+In fact, once they start observing how they feel, they’ll notice without a doubt that instead of feeling good, smoking actually makes one feel quite bad inside.
+It’s a lot harder to breathe, for one.